awsmug/simple-docker-webserver/Readme.md

 * php (7-fpm) - configured with xdebug
 * mariadb (latest)

 The xdebug is configured with the remote port 9000.
-To configure for your environment, you have to **change the IP address in the docker-compose.yml** to your local IP address in the following line.
+To configure for your environment, you have to **change the IP address** in the docker-compose.yml to your local IP address in the following line:

 `XDEBUG_CONFIG: remote_host={YOUR-IP-ADDRESS}`